10. Some of your books refer in a critical manner to the “new age,” and so does your CI website. Can you define this “new age” any further?

 A major haven for Esalen style commercial “workshops,” Grof lore, Rajneesh NeoTantra, and dubious “neoshamanism” was the Findhorn Foundation, situated in Moray, Scotland.
 The figurehead of this organisation was Eileen Caddy (1917-2006), who gained the reputation of turning a blind eye to internal discrepancies.
 See the account at Myth and Reality and Letter to BBC Radio.
 The Findhorn Foundation bookshop and annual programme attested many doubtful trends which were sold to visitors in one form or another.
 The new age “anything goes” is far less sophisticated than converts are led to think.
 It is not a symptom of wisdom to promote serious commercial drawbacks along with a subject like ecology, which started life in the Findhorn Foundation as a basically speculative factor during the 1980s.

 At the Findhorn Foundation, there was much talk of sustainability.
 That appropriation from ecology was here used as a commercial “workshop” motto in the face of severe debt.
-The medium for UN approval is said to have been the Holistic University of Brazil (founded by Pierre Weil); the syllabus of this project was rather different to that of other Universities throughout the globe.
+The medium for UN approval is said to have been the Holistic University of Brazil (founded by Pierre Weil); the syllabus of this project was rather different to that of conventional Universities throughout the globe.
 In 2006, the UN branch known as UNITAR endorsed the Findhorn Foundation project in sustainability, which now became known as CIFAL Findhorn.
 That is only one facet of the Findhorn Foundation.
 Everything else continued just as before.
 Thus ecology existed alongside alternative therapy, neoshamanism, the Game of Transformation, or whatever else was being sold to consumers.
 There were critics of this phenomenon, but they were obscured by the myopia of a UN bureaucracy, who ignored relevant communications sent to them.
 See further CIFAL Findhorn: A Critical Statement.

-Pierre Weil authored a book entitled The Art of Living in Peace (2002) that was published by UNESCO.
+Pierre Weil authored a book entitled The Art of Living in Peace (2002), published by UNESCO.
 He gave “workshops” on this theme at the Findhorn Foundation during the 1990s.
 Although not directly his fault, UNESCO-associated “peace talk” was one of the fronts used by this organisation in their suppression of dissident views.
 A graphic instance of “peace workshop” discrepancy and lip service is reported in Stephen Castro, Hypocrisy and Dissent within the Findhorn Foundation (1996), p.
 110. See also Facade of Conflict Resolution and Peace.

 l to r: Pierre Weil, Eileen Caddy, Kate Thomas